 Name a famous Norwegian sportsperson.
 Football fans might shout out, Ole Gunnar Solskjær, Alf Inge and Erling Haaland.
 Or, if you’re a fan of pro skiing, Aksel Lund Svindal.
 Google ‘famous Norwegian sportspeople’, and, apart from the footballers, you’ll find speed skaters, cross-country skiers, biathletes, alpine skiers, ski jumpers… you get the idea.

 Norwegians love, and excel at, their winter sports, which isn’t surprising given its geographical location, where their ski season can start as early as November and last until July.
 They have at least 180 words to describe snow.
 Other fun Norway sports stats: It’s won more medals at Winter Olympics than any other country, mainly in cross-country skiing and speed skating.
 Norway and Austria are the only two countries to have won more medals at the Winter Olympics than in Summer Games.
-Since 1900, when Norway first entered the Summer Olympics, its athletes have collected a total of 148 medals – the country of just five million people has won 132 golds alone at Winter Games.
+Since 1900, when Norway first entered the Summer Olympics, its athletes have collected a total of 152 medals; since 1924, and the first Winter Games, the country of just five million people has won 132 golds.

 “These guys have an extreme need to come first.
 They are obsessed about winning,” the country’s chef de mission Tore Ovrebo told the BBC in an interview shortly after the 2018 Pyeongchang Winter Games, where Norway topped the medal table for the eighth time.
 In the same interview, their super G bronze medallist Kjetil Jansrud mentioned their “no jerks” rule on the team.
 It’s not surprising then, to find that the same mentality and guidelines apply to the small group of Norwegian triathletes and coaches we met and spoke to for this feature.
 A small group that already contains a 70.3 world champion and two World Tri Series (WTS) race winners.

-We say small because there are only 10 elite athletes on the national team, of which three men and one woman race on the WTS circuit – Kristian Blummenfelt, Gustav Iden, Caspar Stornes and Lotte Miller, who finished 23rd in the 2019 World Tri Series women’s rankings.
+We say small because there are only 10 elite athletes on the national team, of which three men and one woman race on the WTS circuit and will be racing in Tokyo next week – Kristian Blummenfelt, Gustav Iden, Caspar Stornes and Lotte Miller, who finished 23rd in the 2019 World Tri Series women’s rankings.
 (There are plans to grow the female pro team, more on which later.)

 The Norwegian Triathlon Federation was actually founded back in 1985 (the British Triathlon Association, as it was then called, only started three years prior) after their first triathlon races took place in 1983.
 In 1994, the Federation became a member of the Norwegian Olympic and Paralympic Committee and Confederation of Sports, but it wasn’t until the late Noughties, when three young guys from the same school in the town of Bergen, started to show some potential at their local tri club.
 Blummenfelt and Stornes started out as track runners, while Iden was a national-level cyclist.
 None of them into the Alpine sports, fortuitously, as Bergen sees more rain than snow.

-Fast-forward a decade or so and Blummenfelt, Iden and Stornes are already guaranteed a place on their national Olympic triathlon team.
-Barring any injuries, all three will wear their national colours come 27 July 2020.
-No pressure to meet a stringent governing body’s qualifying criteria.
+Fast-forward a decade or so and Blummenfelt, Iden and Stornes are less than a week away from donning their national colours on the Tokyo start line.
+Their road to selection being an uncharacteristically easy one, with zero pressure to meet a stringent governing body’s qualifying criteria.
 No agonising wait to find out if they’ve made the team.
-Job already done.
-But it’s not as if any of the trio aren’t worthy of an Olympic starting berth.
+Not that any of the trio aren’t worthy of an Olympic starting berth.
 Their respective success since they entered the elite ranks (2013 for Blummenfelt and Iden; 2016 for Stornes) has been swift.
 Blummenfelt is already an Olympian, having become the first Norwegian to represent tri at the Rio Games in 2016, where he finished a respectable 13th.
-But 2020 is the year the trio will toe that hallowed start line as team, a team with strong medal chances.
+But next Monday (6:30am Japan time), the trio will toe that hallowed start line as team, a team with strong medal chances.

 Meet the Norwegian team